cncf/toc/reviews/2022-curiefense-annual.md

 project has gotten come not only from the hard work of the team but also because of the platform that the CNCF has provided.

-The same continus guidance and support is what the team would like to keep getting from the CNCF.
+The same continuos guidance and support is what the team would like to keep getting from the CNCF.

 There are currently no other requirements.